 Figure 6: Count table of gene-level estimations.
 The Isoform column shows the ids of all isoforms associated with each gene

 Furthermore, a result page will show a summary of the "Create Count Table" results (Figure 7).
 This page contains information about the reference transcript sequences, input FASTQ files, and obtained results.
 The results summary can be generated via Side Panel → Result Summary and it can be exported in pdf.

 Charts and Statistics

 Different statistical charts can be generated from the results.
 These provide additional information about the process of quantifying expression, as well as a quality assessment of the resulting counts.
 All these charts can be found under the Side Panel of the Count Table Viewer.

-- Library Size per Sample: Bar chart showing the number of read counts aligned to genomic features contained in each sample (figure 10a).
+Bar chart showing the number of read counts aligned to genomic features contained in each sample (Figure 8).

-- Distribution of Counts: Box plot that allows seeing how counts are distributed within each sample for all the transcripts (figure 10b).
+Box plot that allows seeing how counts are distributed within each sample for all the transcripts (Figure 9).
 Features with 0 counts in all samples will be discarded for this chart.
 The binary logarithm of raw counts is represented.

-- Counts per Category: Bar chart showing the number of reads of each input file sorted by different categories (figure 10c).
+Bar chart showing the number of reads of each input file sorted by different categories (Figure 10).
 This chart and the next one are only available for count tables created by the "Create Count Table" tool within OmicsBox.